l-bamf/l-bamf/README.md

 # Personal Details

-My name is Lewis Bamford and I am currently a fourth and final-year software engineering student at Monash University.
+My name is Lewis Bamford and I am a full-time graduate software engineer at [Leidos Australia](https://www.leidos.com/company/global/australia).
-I will be starting a full-time graduate position next year with [Leidos Australia](https://www.leidos.com/company/global/australia).
+I previously studied a Bachelor of Software Engineering (Honours) at Monash University.
 This repository is for documenting my personal and university projects and giving insight into my experience.
 I haven't included source code for some projects as it isn't mine to share, and I don't believe many people will be interested in the raw implementation.
 My email dedicated to my personal projects is lewis.j.bamford@gmail.com.